In this exercise, we’ll use the synchronisation constructs we

 OMP_PROC_BIND=close

-This places threads on cores that are physically close to one another, first filling up the first socket, and then the second.
+This places threads on cores that are physically close to one another,

 Compare this to results obtained with